Hephaisto-dev/airline-information-system/analysis/Use Cases.md

 #### Exceptions
 >2. system notifies that there are no previous flights
     2.1 case ends
+#### Extensions
+    3a.
+Actor applies a filter to the list
+        1. System shows a list of filters.
+        2. Actor selects the filter he wants to use.
+Return to step 3.

 ---
 ### Use Case Start sales process <Lucas>